Vagelis Harmandaris

 His research interests concern on the development of mathematical and computational multi-scale methodologies for complex molecular systems and materials of scientific and technological interest.
 He leads the group of “Mathematical and Computational Modeling of Complex Molecular Systems” (MACOMMS) at the University of Crete/FORTH, and the SimEA group at the CyI.

-He has been the author of more than 90 papers in refereed journals, 1 book, 3 chapters in books, and about 100 in refereed, and non-refereed, conference proceedings.
-His work has been presented more than 150 times (70 invited) in international conferences and academic and industrial institutions.
-As of June 2021, his articles have received (ISI, Web of Science) 3515 total citations (3082 non-self citations).
-His h-index is 31.
-He has been a Reviewer for a large number of International Journals, for the European Union, and for various institutions among which the National Science Foundation (USA), the European Science Foundation, and the PRACE (Partnership for Advanced Computing in Europe).
-He has also been the Organizer of more than 20 International workshops and conferences.
+He has published more than 125 papers in refereed journals, 4 in books, more than 30 in refereed conference proceedings, and about 80 in non-refereed conference proceedings.
+He has given more than 150 (about 80 invited) presentations at international conferences and academic and industrial institutions.
+His h-index is 37 in Scopus and 42 in Google Scholar.
+He has been a Reviewer for a large number of International Journals, for the European Union, and for various institutions among which the National Science Foundation (USA), the EU HORIZON, the Israeli Science Foundation (ISF), the National Research Council of Romania, and the Greek General Secretariat for Research and Technology.
+He has also organized and co-organized about 30 International workshops and conferences.

 Harmandaris